Shanukafd/Twitter-Multi-Class-Sentiment-Classification-using-BERT/README.md

 # Twitter Multi-Class Sentiment Classification using BERT(*B*idirectional *E*ncoder *R*epresentation from *T*ransformers)
-## This repository contains the code and the dataset used for the project **Classifying Twitter Posts for Movie Success Prediction using a BERT based Approach**

 This project was done as my final year thesis-based project, and it is a website that retrieves Twitter posts for a specific movie and categorizes them based on their sentiment value.
 The flop and hit percentages were calculated using a simple mathematical formula to provide movie producers with an idea of where the film is headed and how they can adjust their marketing strategies to put the film revenue on a profitable path.

 # The home page